Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Results

 For the sequence $\{f^{j,k}\}$ in closed set $\Pi_{i=1}^N\mathcal{F}_i$, according to Bolzano–Weierstrass theorem, there exists subsequence $\{f^{t_m}\}$ converge to $f^*\in \Pi_{i=1}^N\mathcal{F}_i$ and the subsequence $G(f^{t_m})$ converge to $G^*$.
 Then

 This completes the proof.\qedsymbol

 Note that Theorem 1 merely demonstrates that the objective function value in the BCD algorithm can converge to a specific value where the objective function is defined.
 However, under the current assumptions, there are no constraints on the found parameter $f^*$, which is not necessarily a local optimum and may not even be a stationary point.\cite{Powell1973}.
-The result thus indicates that the BCD algorithm can only partially optimize the calibration problem.
-Of course, considering practical applications, BCD partially resolve crosstalk phenomena in quantum chips through calibration experiments.\cite{Google2024}
+The result thus indicates that the BCD algorithm can only partially optimize the qubit frequency allocation problem.
+Of course, considering practical applications, BCD partially mitigates crosstalk phenomena in quantum chips through calibration experiments.\cite{Google2024}

-If we wish to determine with certainty whether our calibration optimization results represent at least one stationary point, we need to introduce additional strict assumptions about the objective function.
+If we wish to determine with certainty whether our optimization results for qubit frequency allocation represent at least one stationary point, we need to introduce additional strict assumptions about the objective function.

 \begin{assumption} (Stationary point convergence) \begin{itemize} \item (KL property) The objective function $G$ satisfies the Kurdyka-Lojasiewicz (KL) property on its domain $\mathcal{F}$. \item (Unique solution) Each subproblem in Eq.~(\ref{eq:sub-opt}) admits a unique solution, and the objective function strictly decreases with each update. \end{itemize} \end{assumption}